-Located between the vertebrae, the spinal discs are made of a tough fibrous outer layer that holds in a jelly like core that allows the spine to bend, twist and flex.
-The discs also help to evenly disperse the pressure that is placed on the spine when walking, running, lifting weights or bending, much like a shock absorber in a car.
+Located between the vertebrae, the discs in the spine are made of a tough, fibrous outer layer that holds in a jelly-like core.
+This allows the spine to bend, twist, and flex.
+The discs also help to evenly disperse the pressure that is placed on the spine when walking, running, lifting weights, or bending, much like a shock absorber in a car.

-Degeneration occurs when the disc begins to dry out, losing its ability to stay flexible and absorb shocks effectively.
+Degeneration occurs when a disc begins to dry out, losing its ability to stay flexible and absorb shock effectively.
 The tough outer layer of the disc becomes more prone to cracks or breaks that can cause pain.
 These cracks in the outer layer can also increase the risk of a disc herniation.
-As the disc loses its moisture it also reduced the space between vertebrae.
+As the disc loses its moisture, it also “shrinks” a bit and reduces the space between vertebrae.
 This change in height may lead to compression of nerves exiting the spinal column.

 - Pain